-The Commission must be very careful in its requirements λ. for public disclosure of various segments of fuel cost information in order to protect the proprietary transportation cost information. А requirement to publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.
+The Commission must be very careful in its requirements 4 Α. for public disclosure of various segments of fuel cost 5 order protect the proprietarv information in to 6 7 information.
+A requirement transportation cost to publicly report any one segment of costs could enable 8 competitors and transportation customers to calculate the 9 information sought to be protected.
+10